rjfarmer/pyMesa/README.md

 # When passing a derived type, you should pass a dict to the function (filled with anything you want set)
 x = {}

-# Functions accepting arrays should pass a numpy array the size it expects (if the function allocates the array, then just pass an array of size 1)
+# Functions accepting arrays should pass a numpy array of the size it expects (if the function allocates the array, then just pass an array of size 1)
 x = np.zeros(size)

 # Arrays inside derived types are unstable at the moment and don't completely work.